krsk29/F1_tyre_compound_detection/README.md

 ## F1 Tyre Compound Detection Project

-This project was completed in 48 hours as part of a challenge.
+This project was completed in 2021 in 48 hours as part of a challenge.

 Please do not rename files or move directories, or execution blockers may occur.